bdaluz/LearningTaskProject/README.md

 ## Project Structure

 - `API/` - ASP.NET Core Web API for managing tasks and users
 - `ProjetoTasks/` - A console application used for initial development before transitioning to the API.
-Services integration is still pending and will be implemented soon.
 - `Services/` - Business logic and data access layer

 ## Prerequisites